Welcome to Newton Stewart - Gateway to the Galloway Hills

 The River Cree gives access for salmon anglers, while trout and coarse fishers are provided with excellent sport in the local burns and lochs.
 Sea angling is available from both shore and boat.

-In season, deer stalking and rough shooting may be pursued in the vicinity, while for others, the town boasts an 18-hole golf course, tennis courts and green and carpet bowling.
+In season, deer stalking and rough shooting may be pursued in the vicinity, while for others, the town boasts an 18-hole golf course, tennis courts and green bowling.

 The town's Merrick Leisure Centre is available to the public at weekends and during the holidays for swimming and indoor sports.